Tono-vacn/Tono-vacn.github.io/_posts/2024-11-12-parallel-programming-memo.md

   - Declare critical variables as volatile
 - Atomicity
   - Execute one memory access one at a time, in program order
-- Performance：Limited by Strict Ordering Requirements
+- Performance: Limited by Strict Ordering Requirements

   ![SC-implications](/assets/img/memory-SC-implications.png)